 - provides different sensory experiences

-One to one correspondence activities can be done with many objects you likely have around your house and/or yard.
-Just find items that are uniform in size and shape, label the container they are to be place in with numbers, and you’ve got yourself a great early math activity.
+One-to-one correspondence activities can be done with many objects you likely have around your house and/or yard.
+Just find items that are uniform in size and shape, label the container they are to be placed in with numbers, and you’ve got yourself a great early math activity.